kubernetes-sigs/legacyflag/README.md

 Provides a pflag wrapper that addresses pain-points of backwards-compatible `ComponentConfig` migration.

+## Development Tips

+If you modify the codegen templates in `hack/gen/gen.go`, or update the generator config in `hack/gen/config.json` remember to run `go run hack/gen/gen.go --config hack/gen/config.json` to regenerate source files and tests.

 ## Community, discussion, contribution, and support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).